TigerPath is a new website that helps students plan out courses over their four-year tenure at the University.

 The website provides a convenient course search field along with smooth drag-and-drop functionality.
 The team has also integrated a third-party transcript API that automatically loads already-taken courses onto the website.
 A feedback form is available as well.

-“We emphasize that it's not a replacement for actual advising, but rather a tool to be used in discussion with advisors,” Leung added.
+“We emphasize that it's not a replacement for actual advising, but rather a tool to be used in discussion with advisors,” Nehoran added.

 “I definitely wish this was available when I was a freshman,” electrical engineering major Changxiao Xie ’20 said.
 “I had to navigate through the registrar and it was just difficult keeping track of all the classes.”